rossprogram/rossprogram.github.io/arrival/usa/index.md

 - DRIVING:  We will post driving directions on this website.

- -NOTE TO PARENTS.
+- NOTE TO PARENTS.
 You are welcome to travel with your son or daughter to the Ross Program, and to attend the Orientation Meeting at 7 PM on Sunday.
 However, it is OK for your child to travel alone.
 Ross staff members will take over care and custody of your child when s/he arrives at the Columbus airport.